 The game master and the players play with each other and not against each other.
 You'll definitely hear this phrase sooner or later when it comes to pen and paper, but it couldn't be less correct.
 Because even if the game master takes on a different role, describes the world and the events in it and takes on the role of the opponent in the story, one always experiences and shapes the story together.
 Therefore, you should decide together whether things should be adjusted, for example because characters are too strong or too weak, rules are not fun or can be exploited too much.

-An experienced game master is helpful, but not absolutely necessary, and that is what the Youtubers also believe, even if the following applies: If someone with know-how is there, it learns faster.
-“But that wasn't the case with us either.
-We all started inexperienced, and both with pen and paper and as friends, the rule is that you play with each other and not against each other. "
+An experienced game master is helpful, but not absolutely necessary, which is also what the YouTubers think, even if the following applies: If someone with know-how is there, you learn faster.
+"But that wasn't the case for us either.
+We all started out inexperienced, so both in pen and paper and as friends, you play with each other and not against each other.”

-"In our opinion, 'How to be a hero' is particularly suitable for getting started because it is much more simply structured."
+"In our opinion, 'How to be a hero' is particularly suitable for beginners because it is much simpler."

 Prepare to dice

-Above all, players should be considerate, take their time and, above all, ask questions when something is unclear or when something does not feel conclusive.
-This also includes preparation, “because the group should already deal with the topic a little before starting an adventure”.
-Then, in advance, questions about the setting that is desired for the adventure are among other things.
-Is the group more interested in the Middle Ages, the Wild West or should it take place in the future?
-Should it be realistic or should something supernatural like magic appear in it?
+Most importantly, players should be considerate, take their time, and most importantly, ask questions when something is unclear or when something doesn't feel conclusive.
+This also includes the preparation, "because even before the first entry into an adventure, the group should already deal with the topic a little."
+Then there are questions about the setting that is desired for the adventure in advance.
+Is the group more interested in the Middle Ages, Wild West, or should it rather be played in the future?
+Should it be realistic or can something supernatural like magic be included?

-Another tip: you should choose a set of rules in which the characters don't die immediately if something goes wrong.
-"In particular, pen-and-paper like Cthulhu, which are designed much more so that players experience the death of their characters, can drastically reduce the fun when they first dive into the role-playing game."
-In addition, beginners can choose characters with whom one feels comfortable or fall back on stories in which characters are already given, according to P&P experts.
-To the all-clear: All in all, however, there is no right or wrong here and “even as a group of completely clueless people, like us, it can and will work”.
-The bottom line: don't be afraid of pen and paper.
+Another tip: you should choose a rule set where the characters don't die immediately if something goes wrong.
+"In particular, pen-and-paper like Cthulhu, which are much more geared towards players experiencing character death, can drastically reduce the enjoyment of the first role-playing immersion."
+In addition, as a beginner, it's a good idea to choose characters that you feel comfortable with or to fall back on stories that already have characters, according to P&P connoisseurs.
+To give the all clear: All in all, however, there is no right or wrong here and "it can and will work even as a group of completely clueless people, like ours."
+The bottom line: Don't be afraid of pen and paper.
 Make it easy.

 Old school or role play 4.0?

-“Pen” and “Paper” mean at least paper and pen.
+"Pen" and "Paper" means at least paper and pen.
 Nowadays, however, there are far more technical possibilities: from the smartphone cube app to 3D worlds from the printer to specialized online platforms, role players can fall back on a variety of tools.
-But doesn't pen-and-paper have to be “old school”?
+But doesn't pen and paper have to be "old school"?

-“It certainly depends on the personal preferences of the group,” say the Youtubers.
-In principle, it couldn't hurt if there were several ways to live out your hobby and there are numerous online opportunities to build the game world even better and more immersively.
-"For example, there are various programs for creating 3D game worlds, you can come together on platforms to play online as a group and have access to cards, character sheets and much more at any time, and much of it can also significantly simplify the organization."
+"It certainly depends entirely on the personal preferences of the group," the Youtubers believe.
+In principle, it can't hurt if there are several ways to live out your hobby, and there are numerous online ways to build the game world even better and more immersively.
+"For example, there are various programs for creating 3D game worlds, you can get together on platforms to play online as a group and have access to maps, character sheets and much more at any time and much of this can also simplify organization considerably."

-Prepare to Dice explains: “Starting with such simple things as the missing erasure of values or points, because this is much easier to implement with a digital character sheet, to the fact that digital values and skills are partially calculated automatically, right up to the It makes it easier for the game master to switch back and forth between various character arcs. "
+Prepare to Dice explains: "Starting with things as simple as not erasing values or points because this is much easier to implement with a digital character sheet, to the fact that digital values and abilities are partly calculated automatically, to the Makes it easier for GMs to switch back and forth between different character sheets.”

 This can be compared very well with the discussion of whether a normal book or e-reader is better.
 Both have their advantages and disadvantages, but in our group the preference is clearly in the direction of the analogue variant with paper, pen and dice.

-Board games are also sometimes on the program.
-Pen-and-paper and other formats are not mutually exclusive in one evening, on the contrary.
+Board games are also sometimes part of the programme.
+Pen and paper and other formats are not mutually exclusive in one evening, on the contrary.
 Sometimes it can even be combined.
-“Our group evenings often included board games before pen and paper,” say the Youtubers.
+"Before pen-and-paper, our group evenings often included board games," the YouTubers say.
 We particularly remember the evenings when we played “Risk” for hours until the middle of the night.
-But other games such as "The Settlers of Catan" were played quite often.
-With the idea of trying out pen and paper, the board game evenings evolved into the P&P evenings at some point, but in recent years we have still played board games like "Dark Souls" or "The Iron Throne".
+But other games like "The Settlers of Catan" were also played frequently.
+With the idea of trying out pen and paper, the board game evenings then developed into P&P evenings at some point due to the time, but in recent years we have still been playing board games like “Dark Souls” or “The Iron Throne”.

-Playing is always fun, but it doesn't always feel the same: "The biggest difference between P&P and board games is certainly the great influence of role-playing," said the guys from Prepare to Dice.
-"While friends come together in a board game to play against each other for victory, but always remain themselves, in P&P friends come together who slip into other characters and experience adventures together."
-Yes, there are also tons of cooperative board games, but: “We speak with different voices, play people with different characteristics and, unlike many board games, you don't play against each other.
-At the end of the game there is no one winner and it is precisely this aspect of being able to experience and create a story together that is what makes it so appealing. " The large proportion of improvisation in particular has a role here that can break up the more stable game processes in board games.
+Playing is always fun, but it doesn't always feel the same: "The biggest difference between P&P and board games is definitely the big influence of role-playing," say the guys from Prepare to Dice.
+"While a board game brings friends together to play against each other to win while remaining themselves, P&P brings friends together to slip into other characters and adventure together."
+Yes, there are tons of cooperative board games, too , but: “We speak with different voices, play people with different characteristics and, unlike many board games, you don’t play against each other.
+At the end of the game there is not just one winner and it is precisely this aspect that you experience and create a story together that makes it so appealing.”
+The large proportion of improvisation in particular also has a part here, which breaks up the more fixed game processes in board games could.

-“With pen-and-paper, for example, game locations can be explored that were not even considered by the game master when creating the story,” explain the role-play connoisseurs.
-"This possibility of free development and the knowledge that even the best idea can still be influenced by the chance of a dice roll give you a lot of freedom with pen-and-paper and always give us a lot of fun and joy."
+"For example, with pen-and-paper, game locations can be explored that were not even considered by the game master when creating the story," explain the role-playing connoisseurs.
+"This opportunity for free development and the knowledge that even the best idea can still be influenced by the random roll of a dice gives you a lot of freedom with pen-and-paper and always gives us a lot of fun and joy."

 Prepare to Dice: The hobby became a YouTube channel

-There are fans and feedback anyway, even without a goal: “We uploaded our first video on the channel at the beginning of 2021 and it still feels surreal to talk about the fact that we have such passionate viewers.
-At least as surreal as it feels to do an interview with you.
-But in these few months we have found what is probably the loveliest and most enthusiastic audience in the world ”.
+There are still fans and feedback, even without a goal: “We uploaded our first video to the channel at the beginning of 2021 and it still feels surreal to talk about the fact that we have such passionate viewers.
+At least as surreal as it feels to have an interview with you.
+In those few months, however, we've found what are probably the loveliest and most enthusiastic viewers in the world."

-Almost embarrassed, “Prepare to Dice” is happy about small initial successes: “The fact that people get together in chat groups because of us or create accounts with the names of our characters on social media platforms is at least as nice as hundreds of comments below each Video or poems written for us.
-We know that people listen to us falling asleep or working, there are always numerous creative ideas such as the hashtags under our videos or the FAQ series, which only arose because of numerous questions from our viewers and the fact that Making a few people's day a little better by watching the 7 people of us play P&P is something that makes us incredibly proud. "
+Almost embarrassed, "Prepare to Dice" is happy about small initial successes: "The fact that people get together in chat groups because of us or create accounts with the names of our characters on social media platforms is at least as nice as hundreds of comments under each one Video or poems written for us.
+We know that people listen to us falling asleep or working, there are always many creative ideas such as hashtags under our videos or the FAQ series that was created just because of numerous questions from our viewers and the mere fact that Making a few people's day a little better by watching the 7 of us play P&P is something we're incredibly proud of.”